Back to all lessons

 By the end, you should be able to say:

-• Explain how a tree chooses a split
+• Explain how a tree chooses a split using impurity reduction or information gain

-• Interpret leaves, branches, and impurity
+• Interpret branches, leaves, and terminal predictions with confidence

 Think about this first